makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 2. you can configure it with a **YAML** file

 ::: tip
-The *DbToolsBundle* does not only work with Doctrine Entites to anonymize data. **You can use it with any database**, all you need is a DBAL connection, all you will need is
+The *DbToolsBundle* does not only work with Doctrine Entities to anonymize data. **You can use it with any database**, all you need is a DBAL connection, all you will need is

 In such case, the YAML configuration is the only available option.